allenai/open-instruct/docs/algorithms/rejection_sampling.md

     --num_gpus 1 \

 # 2.2 tokenize them and run llm as a judge
+# Note then when using LLM as a judge, it's possible that llm api failed to produce a score in our expected
+# format, so score extraction failed and we simply mark the score -1.
+# Here is an example created dataset: https://huggingface.co/datasets/vwxyzjn/rejection_sampling_1723745040
 python open_instruct/rejection_sampling/rejection_sampling.py \
     --input_filename output/completions.jsonl \
     --model_names_or_paths gpt-4o-mini  \